fusioncharts/dev_centre_docs/getting-started/aspnet/your-first-chart-using-aspnet.md

 Africa|AF|2.58|
 Australia|AU|1.30|

+> In the above table, the column **Entity Name** represents the geographical entities represnted in the map, whose full names are given in the **State** column in this example.
+However, when you convert the data in a format acceptable by FusionCharts, the entities are denoted by the `id` key in the `data` object (see the code snippet of the next section).
+For any map visualization you create, it is imperative that you provide the correct value for the `id` keys.
+For example, if you want to denote Africa, the value for the corresponding `id` must be `AF`, and not `AFR`.
+We have detailed [Map Specification Sheet]({% site.baseurl %}/maps/spec-sheets/world '@@open-newtab') for all the maps that can be rendered using FusionCharts - please refer to them for the correct `id`s of the map you want to create.

 ### Convert tabular data into JSON/XML format

 Now that you have the tabular data ready, it's time to convert it into JSON/XML format, as FusionCharts accepts data in JSON or XML format.
 The converted format will look as shown below: